rikonaka/pcapture-rs/README.md

 fn main() {
     let path = "test.pcapng";
     let pbo = PcapByteOrder::WiresharkDefault;
-    /// You must specify the port, the 'all' option is not supported. let mut cap = Capture::new("ens33").unwrap();
+    /// You must specify the interface, the 'all' option is not supported. let mut cap = Capture::new("ens33").unwrap();
-    let mut pcapng = cap.gen_pcapng(pbo);
+    // This step will generate the pcapng headers. let mut pcapng = cap.gen_pcapng(pbo);
     for _ in 0..5 {
         let block = cap.next_with_pcapng().unwrap();